San Francisco Psychoanalytic Psychotherapy Training Program

 Personal psychoanalytic psychotherapy or psychoanalysis is fundamental to a psychoanalytic clinician’s development and learning.
 While the PPTP does not require trainees to engage in treatment during training, it is strongly encouraged, and faculty is available to make referrals for trainees seeking personal treatment.

 To enroll in either Foundations of Psychoanalytic Psychotherapy or the PPTP, a clinician must have had experience practicing psychotherapy during graduate training.
 In addition, applicants to the PPTP must expect to be practicing psychoanalytic psychotherapy with adults while enrolled.
-Each applicant must either (a) be licensed to practice psychology, marriage and family therapy, social work, or medicine and carry professional liability insurance, or (b) be working under a supervisor’s license and covered by that supervisor’s professional liability policy.
+Each applicant must either (a) be licensed to practice psychology, marriage and family therapy, social work, nursing or medicine and carry professional liability insurance, or (b) working under a supervisor’s license and covered by that supervisor’s professional liability policy.
 Please note: While we welcome applications for Foundations, in years where the number of applications exceeds spaces available for enrollment in PPTP/Foundations, priority will be given to students who have applied to PPTP.

-Applications for Fall 2014 will be accepted beginning January 1.
+Applications for Fall 2015 will be accepted beginning January 1.
 Applications will not be considered to have been submitted until the primary application and all supporting documents have been received.
-All applicants who submit completed applications by April 1 will be guaranteed consideration for matriculation in 2014.
+All applicants who submit completed applications by April 1 will be guaranteed consideration for matriculation in 2015.
 Those who apply after April 1 will be considered only after earlier applicants have been offered admission.
 In recent years, there have been more applicants than positions.
-Qualified applicants who are not offered 2014 admission will be offered a position on the 2014 waiting list, as well as guaranteed matriculation in 2015 should 2014 matriculation prove impossible.
-In addition, the admissions committee will consider applications from those who wish to apply early to matriculate in 2015.
+Qualified applicants who are not offered 2014 admission will be offered a position on the 2015 waiting list, as well as guaranteed matriculation in 2016 should 2015 matriculation prove impossible.
+In addition, the admissions committee will consider applications from those who wish to apply early to matriculate in 2016.

 To apply to the Psychoanalytic Psychotherapy Training Program, please download one of the following two files: